How much is your overdraft costing you?

 Whether you get charged and how much this will be will vary from bank to bank, but you could be charged interest as well as a daily, weekly or monthly fee.
 Becoming too reliant on your overdraft, could see you in danger of going into your unauthorised overdraft as well, which will only see you incur more charges.
 Typically, these can include a monthly and daily fee as well as a transaction fee for every cash withdrawal, Direct Debit or standing order, cheque or card payment that goes through.

 If you find yourself in need of an overdraft on a regular basis, you may want to look into why this is.
 Is your budget up to date?
 Or do you not have one at all?
 Whatever the case, working out a budget (or having a second glance at the one you already have) could help you see where the problem areas lie.
 For our definitive guide to budgeting click here - you could be surprised at how much money you free up by simply re-jigging your finances!

 Budgeting bank account

 If you’re looking for more help with your budgeting, you might want to consider a budgeting account like thinkmoney’s.
-The thinkmoney Personal Account provides an alternative to the unpredictable nature of overdraft charges – not only does the account prevent you from going overdrawn, but it has a single fixed monthly fee of £14.50 (£21.25 for a joint account).
+The thinkmoney Managed Current Account provides an alternative to the unpredictable nature of overdraft charges – not only does the account prevent you from going overdrawn, but it has a single fixed monthly fee of £14.50 (£21.25 for a joint account).

 But more than this, the thinkmoney account should help you to ensure that your bills are paid each month – by ring-fencing the money you need to pay the bills you’ve told us about.
 And because the money on your card is yours to spend without worrying about the bills you’ll always know where you are up to and it should be easier to live within your means.